Family Educational Rights and Privacy Act (FERPA)

 Confidentiality of Student Records

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), the College is restricted as to the release of certain educational records information without the written consent of the student.
 All student records are maintained in the Registrar's Office.
-The College can, however, release directory information which includes the student's name, address, telephone listing, program of study, date of birth, most recent previous school attended, full or part-time status, class schedule, email address, degrees and awards, photograph, and dates of attendance without the student's written permission.
+The College can, however, release directory information which includes the student's name, address, college email address, major/minor, degrees, diplomas, certificates and date of award, honors and awards, and weight, height, and related information of athletic team members.
 Students must notify the Registrar in writing that he or she does not want any or all of the information designated as directory information disclosed.

 The College is authorized by FERPA to release personally identifiable information without the student's written consent to:

 - College officials and staff, to include instructors, within the institution who have a legitimate educational interest

 - The Comptroller General of the United States

 - Attorney General of the United States (for law enforcement purposes)